 Lucy Mair: soprano

 Lucy Mair studied Music and Italian at Royal Holloway, University of London, attended the Conservatorio di Benedetto Marcello, Venice, and graduated with an MMus in Performance and Composition from Newcastle University.
-She has been awarded bursaries to both Oxenfoord International Summer School and Dartington International Summer School for masterclasses with Joan Rodgers, Emma Kirkby, Karen Cargill, Susan Bullock and Malcolm Martineau, and opera scene work with Janis Kelly, Linda Ormiston and David Cowan.
+She has been awarded bursaries to both Oxenfoord and Dartington International Summer Schools for masterclasses with Joan Rodgers, Emma Kirkby, Karen Cargill, Susan Bullock and Malcolm Martineau.

-Helen Ridout – pianist, recent projects include: Repetiteur for Push – a community opera by Howard Moody commissioned by the Battle Festival, pianist for Barefoot Opera ‘Cabaret Fusion’ and ‘Barefoot Ballads’, pianist for ‘Mozart in Russia’ at the Kino-Teatr, director and pianist for ‘Peter and the Wolf, Winter Wonderland concerts’ also at the Kino-Teatr and MD for ‘Paris Snow’ a new musical premiered in March 2017.
+Recent projects include: Repetiteur for Push – a community opera by Howard Moody commissioned by the Battle Festival, pianist for Barefoot Opera ‘Cabaret Fusion’ and ‘Barefoot Ballads’, pianist for ‘Mozart in Russia’ at the Kino-Teatr, director and pianist for ‘Peter and the Wolf, Winter Wonderland concerts’ also at the Kino-Teatr and MD for ‘Paris Snow’ a new musical premiered in March 2017.